hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 * Great - the basics are all set now and we are back in the *VirtualBox* main window, where a *Debian Linux* VM should be visible now on the left side of the window.
 * With the *Debian Linux* VM highlighted (i.e., just click on it), click on the yellow *Settings* wheel-button, which opens the *Settings* window:
     + In the *System/Motherboard* tab, verify the memory allocation and check the *Enable EFI (special OSes only)* box (enable).
     + In the *System/Processor* tab, select the number of processors that the VM uses.
-For not slowing down the host system (*Windows 10*), stay in the green range of the CPU bar.
+To not slowing down the host system (*Windows 10*), stay in the green range of the CPU bar.
 For parallel processing with TELEMAC-MASCARET, allocate at least 4 CPUs.
     + In the *Display* tab, check the *Enable 3D Acceleration* box.
     + In the *Storage* tab, find the *Controller: IDE*, where an *Empty* disk symbol should be located below.
 Click on the *Empty* disk symbol and find the *Attributes* frame on the right side of the window, where a small blue disk symbol should be visible.
 Click on the small blue disk symbol to *Choose a virtual disk file ...* > select the Debian Linux net installer (*debian-xx.x.x-amd64-netinst.iso*) that we downloaded before.
     + Click *OK*.